hindu-comm/mail_stream_indology/2018/07/Fwd_European_fiction/27__Allen_Thrasher.md

 Can anyone answer Julian Brescanu's query below?

-​Kindly send answers to Brescanu directly (and cc here if you wish).
+Kindly send answers to Brescanu directly (and cc here if you wish).

-Best,INDOLOGY committee​
+Best,INDOLOGY committee

 ---------- Forwarded message ---------